chenyuan0510/DeepID/README.md

    ```
 6) The command for evaluating DeepID on the test set is (Must run RLM and SLM first):
    ```
-   DeepID.py test_rlt.csv rlt_4feat.csv DeepID_rlt.csv
+   python DeepID.py test_rlt.csv rlt_4feat.csv DeepID_rlt.csv
    ```
 #### File details:
-1)

-7) The RLM.pdparams, SLM.pdparams, RLM.py and SLM.py are necessary files for DeepID model.
-RLM.pdparams and SLM.pdparams are the trianed models of RLM and SLM.
-RLM.py and SLM.py are the scripts are used to predict the test set;
+1) The RLM.pdparams and SLM.pdparams are the model files that has been trained;
+2) RLM.py, SLM.py and DeepID.py are the scripts for RLM, SLM and DeepID model;
+3) The test_repertoire_level_features.npy and test_sequence_level_features.npy are the 547 repertoire-level features and 160 sequence-level features for test dataset, respectively.
+The names and order of these features are listed in the Feature names.xlsx. test_repertoire_level_features.npy is a 120\*547 matrix with 120 samples and 547 features; test_sequence_level_features.npy is a 120\*160\*160 matrix, in which the three dimensions are samples, clones and sequence_level_features, respectively;
+4) The y_test.npy is the true lables of the test dataset and only used for accuracy calculation;

+7)
 8) Here we provide a test set for example: test_repertoire_level_features.npy and test_sequence_level_features.npy are 547 repertoire-level features and  160 sequence-level features, respectively.
 The names and order of these features are listed in the Feature names.xlsx;
-9) test_repertoire_level_features.npy is a 120\*547 matrix with 120 samples and 547 features; test_sequence_level_features.npy is a 120\*160\*160 matrix, in which the three dimensions are samples, clones and sequence_level_features, respectively;

 10) Run the RLM.py and SLM.py to get two output files named RLM_test_rlt.csv and SLM_rlt_4feat.csv, respectively.
 The five columns of the CSV files are Probability of 0 (infection), Probability of 1 (healthy), samples are predicted to be class 0, samples are predicted to be class 1 and the Observed category.
 11) The user also can apply it to their own data by replacing the input data (test_repertoire_level_features.npy and test_sequence_level_features.npy);
 12) Here, only four sequence-level features including complexity of reads, clone fraction, KF8, and F5 were used for testing as the saved_feat in SLM.py was set to [158,159,114,58].